rendzina/SGP30/README.md

 # SGP30 CO2 and VOC Sensing with A Raspberry Pi
- This Git describes code to capture and retransmit CO<sub>2</sub> and VOC (Volatile Organic Compounds) measurements from a [SGP30](https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/0_Datasheets/Gas/Sensirion_Gas_Sensors_SGP30_Datasheet.pdf) sensor on a Raspberry Pi to a remote dashboard in [ThingsBoard](https://thingsboard.io/) on a Raspberry Pi
+ This Git describes code to capture and retransmit CO<sub>2</sub> and VOC (Volatile Organic Compounds) measurements from a [SGP30](https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/0_Datasheets/Gas/Sensirion_Gas_Sensors_SGP30_Datasheet.pdf) sensor on a Raspberry Pi to a remote dashboard in [ThingsBoard](https://thingsboard.io/) on a Raspberry Pi.
+As a further capability, the 'Push Notification' service 'Prowl' was used to send a debug data stream to an Apple device.

  ## Project
  This project uses a Raspberry Pi to run an attached SGP30 sensor, able to record CO<sub>2</sub> and VOC levels, and for it to run unattended (no attached keyboard/mouse).
 Data then uploaded into a dashboard in [ThingsBoard](https://thingsboard.io/).